isc-projects/bind9/doc/arm/reference.rst

       :tags: logging
       :short: Sets the number of queue entries to allocate for each input queue.

-      The number of queue entries to
-      allocate for each input queue.
+      This is the number of queue entries to allocate for each input queue.
 This value must be a power of 2.
       The minimum is 2, the maximum is 16384, and the default is 512.